LucasDelfino92/morrowindsharp/moddingmw.md

 - [**Morrowind Optimization Patch**](https://www.nexusmods.com/morrowind/mods/45384?) by Remiros and Greatness7: greatly improves performance and fixes some mesh errors.
   - MO2 will install the mod as a BAIN package.
 Only tick **04 Weapon Sheathing Patch**.
   - Rename the mod to **Morrowind Optimization Patch - Weapon Sheathing Patch**.
 Click **OK**.
+- [**Weapon Sheathing - Bow Position Edit**](https://www.nexusmods.com/morrowind/mods/48473?) by Kyim: a simple mesh edit, the bows should now better line up with the sheathing animation.
 - [**Weather Adjuster**](https://www.nexusmods.com/morrowind/mods/46816) by Hrnchamd: regional weather colours, skies and lighting.
 Visual weather editor and region-based presets.
 Seamless transitions between regions.
   - This mod lets you adjust many variables about Morrowind's weather.
 Read the description to learn how to do this.
 The reason I recommend it (aside because of how great the mod is) is that users can share their presets: the mod on its own will not change the appearance of the game until you configure it so.
 - [**Weather Adjuster - Morrowind Improved json**](http://www.mediafire.com/file/r7vlwhoko8rg2co/Weather_Adjuster_-_Sigourn%2527s_Mod_List_json.zip/file) by Sigourn: personal preset for darker nights and less horrible fog.